mpagels/gruberhans/readme.md

 [![Youtube Link](https://i9.ytimg.com/vi/mD7L4wmEnmU/mq3.jpg?sqp=CIqhhPAF&rs=AOn4CLAKNfx0Xu3YKDOb_2rSLSjGlCXdqA)](https://youtu.be/mD7L4wmEnmU)

-Saw this John-McClain-in-a-tin-can theme on reddit and decided to copy this and made an little python christmas project for myself.
+Saw this John-McClane-in-a-tin-can theme on reddit and decided to copy this and made an little python christmas project for myself.

 # How it works